Skip to main content

 • What are our goals?
 What will we measure to track how I’m doing?

-• Are there any dietary changes I should consider to help manage my BE?
+• Are there any dietary changes I should consider to help manage my symptoms?

 Questions about BE flares: